intersystems-ib/workshop-smart-data-fabric/README.md

 Open [Management Portal > Analytics > Datalake > Architect > Open Observations Cube](http://localhost:52773/csp/datalake/_DeepSee.UI.Architect.zen?$NAMESPACE=DATALAKE&CUBE=ObxCube.cube) and go through the different dimensions and measures defined for a cube based on the observations persistent class.

 These dimensions and measures define what kind of analysis can be done using this cube.

+Click on **Build** to build the cube based on the data you have loaded previously.

 <img src="img/bi-architect.png" width="1024" />